Dennisonung/Dennisonung/README.md

 - ⚡ Fun fact: ...
 -->

 Hi, my name is Dennis and I run Dennisonung's Development Center (DDC) & Dennisonung Foundation.
+I also work for Scuffed Development.
 All my services are hosted under DDC, This can include Websites, Discord Bots, and VPS.